Increase your website traffic with Attracta.com Questions About Independent College Counseling

 Won't my School's College Counselor and Art Teachers Know How to Prepare a Portfolio?

 Preparing a portfolio is specialized work that most college counselors as well as several art instructors do not fully understand.
-While recruiting at high schools for Oregon College of Art & Craft, I was surprised how few art instructors really knew how to prepare a portfolio, particularly what colleges of art looked for in portfolios.
-This is because the vast majority of high school art instructors did not attend a college of art, and thus never had to prepare a portfolio for college.
-It is hard to teach others how to prepare a portfolio if you do not have first-hand experience of preparing your own portfolio.
+While recruiting at high schools for Oregon College of Art & Craft, I was surprised how few school based college counselors and art instructors knew how to prepare a portfolio, particularly what colleges of art looked for in portfolios.
+This is because the vast majority of high school college counselors and art instructors did not attend a college of art, and thus never had to prepare a portfolio for college.
+How can you teach others how to prepare a portfolio if you never prepared your own portfolio?

 Is it Worth the Cost to Pay for College Counseling?

-With the ever-increasing cost of attending college, several people believe hiring an independent counselor is a good investment.
+With the ever-increasing cost of attending college, many families believe hiring an independent counselor is a good investment.
 Paying $1000-$2000 in consulting may help prevent the costs of attending the wrong college, which could cost thousands for one semester alone.
 Being prepared can prevent choosing the wrong college as well as the time, money and frustration involved in transferring between institutions.

 Why Hire a Portfolio Coach?

 Applicants to most colleges of art, some liberal arts colleges and universities, and master of fine arts programs are required to assemble a portfolio of their artwork.
-A large part of a college's financial aid and merit aid at a college of art is based on the quality of an applicant's portfolio.
+A large part of financial aid and merit aid can be based on the quality of an applicant's portfolio.

 Each college of art is looking for different types of students and has different portfolio requirements.
 It is my responsibility to stay abreast of these requirements so my students are best prepared.